lrusso/LRussoWeb/README.md

 ### Lightweight Responsive Portfolio

 The project features a **lightweight and highly responsive web portfolio**.
 Designed with performance and aesthetics in mind, it utilizes modern CSS and HTML practices to ensure fast loading times and a beautiful display on any device.
 This portfolio section serves as an excellent template for developers or creatives to present their projects and skills effectively.

+### MP4 Video Player with Subtitles

+A custom-built **MP4 video player** is integrated into the project.
+This player goes beyond basic video playback by offering **full support for embedded or external subtitles** (in SRT format).
+It provides a clean, user-friendly interface with standard playback controls, making it ideal for presenting video content with accessibility in mind.

 ### Cross-Platform Tetris Game